WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ---
-title: "Instagram Set up | Social Feeds | WP Social Ninja"
+title: "Instagram Set up"
 description: ""
 ---

-# Instagram Set up | Social Feeds | WP Social Ninja
+# Instagram Set up

 The Instagram feed has a user-friendly and diverse setting panel for the users.
 Let’s explore -